SmartTensors/NMFk.jl/notebooks/feature_extraction/feature_extraction.md

-NMFk example: Blind Source Separation
+NMFk example: Feature extraction
 -----

-An example problem demonstrating how **NMFk** can be applied to extract unknown signals or signatures embeded (mixed) in unknown fasion in analyzed datasets.
+An example problem demonstrating how **NMFk** can be applied to extract and clasify features and sensors observing these mixed features.

-This type of analysis is frequently called **blind source separation** or **feature extraction**.
+This type of analysis is related to **blind source separation**

 Applying **NMFk**, we can automatically:

 - identify the number of the unknown mixed signatures in dataset
 - estimate the shape of the unknown mixed signatures
 - estimate how the signatures are mixed at each sensor
+- clasify sensors based on how they observe (are impacted) the extracted features.

 If **NMFk** is not installed, first execute in the Julia REPL: `import Pkg; Pkg.add("NMFk"); Pkg.add("Mads")`.